-RL has since demonstrated the ability to produce transferable locomotion policies for tensegrity robots, even under partial observability or on the rough terrain \cite{zhang2017deep, luo2018tensegrity, surovik2018adaptive, surovik2021adaptive}.
-These results confirm that RL can produce robust and versatile behaviors for tensegrity robots.
-However, existing approaches almost universally adopt generic MLPs to represent policies, flattening the robot’s complex morphology into an unstructured input vector.
-This design neglects the physical coupling intrinsic to tensegrity systems and often results in slow training convergence and suboptimal final performance.
+Several studies demonstrate that RL can produce transferable locomotion policies for tensegrity robots, even under partial observability or on rough terrain \cite{zhang2017deep, luo2018tensegrity, surovik2018adaptive, surovik2021adaptive}.
+While these results confirm that RL can produce robust and versatile behaviors for tensegrity robots, existing approaches almost universally adopt generic MLPs to represent policies, flattening the robot's complex morphology into an unstructured input vector.
+This design neglects the physical coupling intrinsic to tensegrity systems and thus often results in slow training convergence and suboptimal final performance.